RPScylla/ibm-ansible/README.md

 You need to create a project in AAP.
 The project is your repository with playbooks.
 - The location of the git repo with the platybooks for this workshop: [here](https://github.com/TechXchangeNL/ansible.git)

-### Credentials
+### Controller Credentials
 Apart from the already available machine credential, you need a few more..

-- A Credential to be able to communicate with Hashicorp Terraform Cloud.
+- A Controller Credential to be able to communicate with Hashicorp Terraform Cloud.
 Use Credential Type "Hashicorp Terraform Cloud" and the provided token in HCP.
-- A Credential to be able to sync the Terraform State File that will be used for the inventory source.
+- A Controller Credential to be able to sync the Terraform State File that will be used for the inventory source.
 Choose the credential type "Terraform backend configuration".
 In the backend configuration field enter the following:

   ```text
   hostname = "app.terraform.io"